-Generally, if you cannot use an in-network provider during a disaster, your plan will allow you to obtain care from out-of-network providers at in-network cost sharing.
+If you cannot use an in-network provider during a disaster, your plan will allow you to obtain care from outof-network providers at in-network cost sharing.
 If you cannot use an in-network pharmacy during a disaster, you may be able to fill your prescription drugs at an out-of-network pharmacy.
 Please see Chapter 5, Section 2.5 for more information.

-SECTION 4 What if you are billed directly for the full cost of your covered services?
+SECTION 4 What if you are billed directly for the full cost of your services?